 - Order raffle tickets and event tickets custom printed with your event’s information.
 This looks good, and when kids or parents approach someone, they won’t have to rely on their memory to relay information or to sell.

-- Get printed flyers or posters and hand stacks to kids and their families (along with hanging supplies) so that canvassing businesses they frequent is easy.
+- Get printed flyers or posters and hand stacks to kids and their families (along with hanging supplies) so they can effortlessly canvas businesses they frequent.

 - Enable everyone to sell event and raffle tickets through social media.
-Creating an online raffle and ticket sales page is super easy, fast, and, in the case of RaffleRiver (our online raffle service), free!
+Creating an online raffle and ticket sales page is super easy, fast, and, in the case of Eventgroove Fundraising (our online fundraising platform), free!
 Give the link to your herd of students, staff, and parents and your fundraising efforts will reach far and wide!

 - Stay top of mind by sharing fundraising updates and details regularly though the school’s social media platforms, newsletter, and website.
 Assign a student to help out with your fundraiser’s social media presence.
 Not only will that be a huge help, but they can put ‘social media manager’ on their resume!